Columbia Child Protective Services Lawyer

 What to Expect in a Columbia DSS Investigation

 If the complaint has any merit whatsoever, the DSS has a legal duty to investigate it.
 Physical or sexual abuse investigations must begin within twenty-four hours; other investigations must begin within five days.

 Especially if the family is not in the system, many investigators prepare action plans.
 Such a plan could involve no contact between the child and a certain adult or attending a parenting class.
 Families have legal rights in these situations.
 An attorney can protect your rights and also fully explain all the ramifications of the action plan.

 If the family is already in the system or there is substantial evidence of serious physical abuse, the DSS investigation usually proceeds to court.
 These court cases may even involve a temporary removal.
 If the parents show that they are serious about keeping the family together, this separation is only temporary.
 An attorney is a strong voice for families and makes sure that DSS investigator and lawyers do not cross the line.

 In extreme cases, authorities may seek permanent removal.
 In termination proceedings, the state usually must present clear and convincing evidence that permanent removal is in the best interests of the child.
 Given the strong presumption in favor of preserving the family unit and upholding the authority of the parents, such a showing is difficult to make.

 Contact a Dedicated Columbia Child Protective Services Lawyer

 A DSS investigation is one of the worst trials that a family can endure.
-For a free consultation with an experienced family lawyer in Columbia, contact the Law Offices of Todd K. Mohink, P.A.
+For a free consultation with an experienced family lawyer in Howard County, contact the Law Offices of Todd K. Mohink, P.A.
 Convenient payment plans are available.